MBAllely/repeat-counter/readme.md

 ### License

-This software is licesensed under the MIT License.
+This software is licensed under the MIT License.

 Copyright (c) 2016 **_Marika Allely_** (resplendant in all her glory)